openziti/ziti-tunnel-sdk-c/docs/fips-compliance/README.md

 FIPS-compliance can be initiated in one of two ways: environment variable or by placing an `openssl.cnf` file adjacent to the ziti-edge-tunnel executable.
 Both options will trigger the statically linked OpenSSL code within the ziti-edge-tunnel to attempt to initialize FIPS-compliance.
+If specified, the `OPENSSL_CONF` environment variable takes precedence over an `openssl.cnf` file located adjacent to the ziti-edge-tunnel binary.

 The format of the OpenSSL configuration file is specified by the OpenSSL doc located at https://docs.openssl.org/master/man7/fips_module/#making-all-applications-use-the-fips-module-by-default